eduardo-w-bandeira/glosvar/_under_consideration.md

 - ? = with
 - ? = yield

-## Alternatives for Built-in Variables
+## Alternatives for Built-in Functions
 - ? = abs
 - ? = all
 - ? = any